 Check your home for blocked registers and air returns that are covered by objects, or that have accumulated dust and dirt on them.
 Blocked registers can be the culprit for uneven heating and cooling.
 If a register is blocked, heated or cooled air will be redirected to other rooms leaving certain rooms at undesirable temperatures.

 Make Sure You Have Enough Insulation

 If your home doesn’t have sufficient insulation in the attic, you might be losing heated air throughout the winter and permitting hot outside air in during the summer through the top of your home.
 A poorly or incorrectly insulated attic could end with major temperature differences on different levels of your home.
-Check that you have sufficient insulation and that it’s the right kind of insulation for your house and the weather in Katy.
+Check that you have sufficient insulation and that it’s the right kind of insulation for your house and the weather in Longview.

 Keep Your HVAC’s Fan Running

 Many people keep their HVAC fan set to “Auto” and believe this means the fan will only run when it’s needed.
 What truly happens is that the fan only runs when the heating or cooling kicks on.
 By putting your fan in the “On” position, you can help keep the air circulating through your home consistently and, therefore, keep the temperature more steady throughout your house.

 Check Your Home and Your Ducts for Leaks

 For ducts that have leaks or holes in them, they could signify trouble for your HVAC system.
 They’ll have to run harder to do their job, and some rooms might end up cooler or warmer than other areas.
 The same is true for air leaks by windows and doors in certain rooms.
 Luckily, repairing most air leaks is a simple process.